Cyril Kato's blog

 function generate_document_link(document_id, permissions):

-url_template = "/.__TOKEN__/documents/{id}?permissions={perms}"
+template = "/.__TOKEN__/documents/{id}?permissions={perms}"

-template = url_template.replace("{id}", document_id)
+template = template.replace("{id}", document_id)

 template = template.replace("{perms}", encode_permissions(permissions))